 - Vaccine updates

-We address some of the questions you might have about what the development of coronavirus vaccinations means for you.
+We address some of the questions you might have about Covid-19 vaccinations.

 - Diagnosing ovarian cancer during the pandemic